-The integers \mathbb{Z} are infinite dimensional, as follows.
-Each discrete dimension is labeled by a prime power path sequence: 1, e, e^2 etc. in the positive direction, so that the points of an infinite dimensional cubic lattice represent exactly \mathbb{Z} , following Pythagoras.
-Little cubes near the origin are the squarefree numbers.
-An auxilliary infinite string of 1s allows for affine words (inhomogeneous monomials) on the diagonal simplices.
-Now a point in Spec(\mathbb{Z}) is the infinite discrete space split into two by the orthogonal axis hyperplane.
-The whole infinite space is a vector space union (span) of all the hyperplanes.
-Dual to the set union of all hyperplanes is the infinite parity cube on quadrants.
+The integers $\mathbb{Z}$ should be infinite dimensional, because each discrete dimension is naturally labeled by a prime power path sequence (1, e, $e^2$ etc. in the positive direction).
+Then the positive quadrant in the infinite dimensional cubic lattice represents exactly $\mathbb{Z}$ , following Pythagoras.
+Little cubes near the origin are the squarefree numbers, and an auxilliary infinite string of 1s allows for affine words (inhomogeneous monomials) on the diagonal simplices.
+Now a point in Spec( $\mathbb{Z}$ ) is the infinite discrete cone without the orthogonal axis hyperplane at the boundary, just like a Zariski set.
+The whole infinite space is a vector space union (span) of all these axis boundaries.
+An infinite parity cube picks out the square free number $\prod_i p_i$ over all primes.